-- The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the operation of the equipment.
-If this happens, the telephone company will provide advance notice in order for you to make the necessary modifications in order to maintain uninterrupted service. - If trouble is experienced with this equipment, please contact Ascend Communications for repair and warranty information.
-If the trouble is causing harm to the telephone network, the telephone company may request you remove the equipment from the network until the problem is resolved. - It is recommended that the customer install an AC surge arrestor in the AC outlet to which this device is connected.
+- If this equipment causes harm to the telephone network, the telephone company will notify you in advance that temporary discontinuance of service may be required.
+If advance notice isn't practical, the telephone company will notify the customer as soon as possible.
+Also, you will be advised of your right to file a complaint with the FCC if you believe it is necessary. - The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the operation of the equipment.
+If this happens, the telephone company will provide advance notice in order for you to make the necessary modifications and maintain uninterrupted service. - If trouble is experienced with this equipment, please contact Ascend Communications for repair and warranty information.
+If the trouble is causing harm to the telephone network, the telephone company may ask you to remove the equipment from the network until the problem is resolved. - It is recommended that the customer install an AC surge arrestor in the AC outlet to which this device is connected.
 This is to avoid damaging the equipment caused by local lightning strikes and other electrical surges.